Moeed-ul-Hassan/Portfolio-wish/replit.md

 ## Overview

-This is a full-stack portfolio website showcasing Moeed's work as a full-stack developer and product builder.
-The application features a modern, responsive design built with React and TypeScript on the frontend, and Express.js with TypeScript on the backend.
-The site includes sections for hero introduction, skills showcase, project portfolio, about information, experience timeline, and a contact form.
-The architecture follows a monorepo structure with shared components and schema validation.
+This is a modern, elegant portfolio website showcasing Moeed's work as a full-stack developer and product builder from Pakistan.
+The application features sophisticated animations, comprehensive SEO optimization, and elegant typography.
+Built with React 18, TypeScript, and Framer Motion for advanced animations.
+The site includes sections for hero introduction, project showcase, about information, and a contact form.
+Ready for deployment on Vercel with optimized build configuration.

+## Recent Updates (January 2025)

+- ✓ Enhanced typography with Playfair Display serif font and elegant styling
+- ✓ Added advanced Framer Motion animations with scroll-triggered reveals
+- ✓ Implemented comprehensive SEO optimization with meta tags, structured data, and sitemap
+- ✓ Created Vercel deployment configuration and production build
+- ✓ Added favicon, robots.txt, and sitemap.xml for search engine optimization
+- ✓ Updated all dependencies to latest versions

 ## User Preferences